 Depreciation is charged to the statement of comprehensive income on a diminishing value basis over the estimated useful lives of each part of an item of property, plant and equipment.
 Land is not depreciated.
 Depreciation rates used in the current and comparative periods are as follows:

-plant and equipment 5%-50%motor vehicles 18.75%-37.5%
+• plant and equipment 5%-50%

 The residual value, if not insignificant, is reassessed annually.